-In the last 5 years hundreds of journalists have been killed.
-Nine in 10 cases remain unpunished.
-Impunity reigns.
-Journalists are imprisoned attacked, beaten, detained and threatened on a daily basis.
-This – and a growing frustration with a lack of action to tackle impunity - has driven the IFJ to campaign for an United Nations Convention dedicated to the protection of journalists and media professionals.
+Hundreds of journalists are imprisoned and on a daily basis journalists are attacked, beaten, detained, harassed and threatened.
+It is this – and a growing frustration with a lack of action and, in too many cases, a lack of will to tackle the crisis of impunity - which has driven the IFJ to launch this campaign for an International Convention dedicated to the protection of journalists and media professionals.